IBM Cloud Docs

 3. Click OK again to close the network configuration window.

 To provide access to the entire private network that includes the DNS servers, you need to add a custom route to the server.
-Following these steps to provide private network access:
+Use the following steps to provide private network access.

 1. Go to Start > Run and enter cmd and press OK.